-When you no longer need the amount or type of care provided in the hospital, the hospital will begin the process to discharge you.
+When you no longer need the amount or type of care provided in a hospital, the hospital will begin the process to discharge you.

 Most people hope to go directly home from the hospital.
-Even if you and your doctor planned for you to go home, your recovery may be slower than expected.
+Even if you and your health care provider planned for you to go home, your recovery may be slower than expected.
 As a result, you may need to be transferred to a skilled nursing or rehabilitation facility.

 Who Needs to Go to a Skilled Nursing or Rehabilitation Facility?

-Your health care provider may determine that you no longer need the amount or type of care provided in the hospital, but you need more or different care than you and your loved ones can manage at home.
+Your provider may determine that you no longer need the amount or type of care provided in the hospital, but you need more or different care than you and your loved ones can manage at home.

 Before you can go home from the hospital, you should be able to:

 - Safely use your cane, walker, crutches, or wheelchair.

 - Get in and out of a chair or bed without needing much help, or more help than you would have available

 - Move safely between your sleeping area, bathroom, and kitchen.